You can download Windows Application From Here

 Click the ‘Start’ or ‘Windows’ button in the lower-left hand corner of your screen, then navigate your mouse to the ‘Control Panel’ item and click.

-Select the second item in the list, labeled ‘Connect to the network at my workplace’.
-Then click the ‘Next’ button on the lower-right corner of the panel and move on to the next step.
+With your mouse, select the third item in the list, labeled ‘Connect to a workplace’ – click the ‘Next’ button on the lower-right corner of the panel, to the left of the ‘Cancel’ button.